In this article, I describe my timelapse data management system as well as my timelapse workflow from beginning to end.

 RENDERS contains the exported timelapse video files as well as any master exports that you would send to the client.

 The beauty of Post Haste is that it generates project files including data.
-You can build a template (or download mine here) to suit your needs.
+You can build a template to suit your needs.

 Because I’ve been using the same folder structure for years and years it is really simple for me to find specific footage, be it exported files or RAW files.

-I have a big spreadsheet which contains the date and name of the project as well as which hard drive it is on.
+I have a big spreadsheet that contains the date and name of the project as well as which hard drive it is on.

 If a client requests footage from a certain trip/project/date all I have to do is find the project it was part of, look up which drive it’s on and plug it into my computer to re-export whichever file they are after.